 - The institution recommends the lender or the loan products of the lender and in exchange, the lender pays a fee or provides other material benefits to the institution (or an officer or employee), including revenue or profit sharing.

 American Sentinel and its employees will not enter into any type of revenue-sharing arrangement with any lender, guarantor or servicer.
 All loans are processed without regard to lender or mode of transmission (i.e., electronic or paper).
-The university will neither recommend a private loan lender nor accept material benefits including revenue or profit sharing to the university, an officer or an employee of the university or an agent.
+The college will neither recommend a private loan lender nor accept material benefits including revenue or profit sharing to the university, an officer or an employee of the college or an agent.